rschraml/webprog22-html/Task13.md

 In that navigation, the word “Home” always links to the latest version of your new Home page (**index-01.html** in this case).

-This page should now look like this: (Chartreuse No. 4)[pdfs/chartreuse-04.pdf]
+This page should now look like this: [Chartreuse No. 4](pdfs/chartreuse-04.pdf)

 Of course, this means you’re going to need to go back to index-01.html & change the link to Chartreuse in the navigation (to **chartreuse-04.html** in this case)!